Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Introduction

 On the one hand, we will consider a larger family of configurations.
 More specifically, let $\Gamma$ be a ``graph'' which, informally speaking, consists of straight segments and rays (edges) that intersect only at their endpoints (vertices).
 We will desingularize $\Gamma \times \R$ into a minimal surface by placing Karcher--Scherk saddle towers over the vertices and glue them along their wings following the pattern of the graph.
 In particular, the minimal surface has Scherk ends corresponding to the rays of the graph.

 On the other hand, we will remove the horizontal reflection plane.
 This is done, as in the first paper, by prescribing phase differences between saddle towers.
-Our main result (Theorem~\ref{thm:main} below) is then analogous to that of the first paper~\cite{saddle1}: The gluing construction sketched above produces a continuous family of immersed SPMSs only when the graph satisfies a horizontal balancing condition, and the phases of the saddle towers satisfy a subtle vertical balancing condition.
-Consequently, we obtain many examples without any reflection symmetry; see Section~\ref{ssec:gyroid}.
+Our main result (Theorem~\ref{thm:main} below) is then analogous to that of the first paper~\cite{saddle1}: \emph{The gluing construction sketched above produces a continuous family of immersed SPMSs only when the graph satisfies a horizontal balancing condition, and the phases of the saddle towers satisfy a subtle vertical balancing condition}.
+Consequently, we obtain many examples without any reflectional symmetry; see Section~\ref{ssec:gyroid}.
 They provide a negative answer to a question in~\cite{traizet1996} that asks whether every SPMS with Scherk ends has a horizontal reflection plane.

-\begin{remark} The first SPMSs with Scherk ends but no horizontal reflection plane were constructed in~\cite{martin2006} with a very different technique.
-Our construction demonstrates that Traizet's node-opening technique~\cite{traizet2001} can also produce non-symmetric examples, and is in some sense more flexible and powerful. \end{remark}
+\begin{remark} The first SPMSs with Scherk ends but no horizontal reflection plane were explicitly constructed in~\cite{martin2006} with a very different technique.
+Our construction demonstrates that Traizet's node-opening technique~\cite{traizet2001} is flexible and powerful in producing implicit non-symmetric examples. \end{remark}

-In this short paper, we will only sketch the gluing construction, as all technical details can be found in the first paper~\cite{saddle1} or even earlier works, and we do not want to repeat ourselves.
+In this paper, we will only sketch the gluing construction, as all technical details can be found in the first paper~\cite{saddle1} or even earlier works, and we do not want to repeat ourselves.
 The readers are therefore expected to have a reasonable familiarity with the first paper.

 Our main concern is the embeddedness, especially when the graph $\Gamma$ has parallel rays.
 In~\cite{traizet2001}, the embeddedness was only guaranteed in the absence of parallel vertical planes because, otherwise, the corresponding Scherk ends risk to bend towards each other after desingularization, therefore create self-intersection.

 In some recent work~\cite{morabito2020}, the bendings of Scherk ends were completely ignored and embedded SPMSs with ``parallel'' Scherk ends were \emph{falsely} claimed.
 We are therefore compelled to provide a proper technical treatment on the bendings.
 Indeed, our construction allows quantitative detections of very slight bendings, thus helps to resolve very delicate embeddedness.

 We identify two types of bending.
 The first arise from the horizontal deformations, as the saddle towers expand and the glued wings shrink.
 We will explicitly describe this deformation to the lowest order; see Theorem~\ref{thm:embed2}.
 However, in the case of simple vertical plane arrangment~\cite{traizet2001}, for example, this deformation does not help determine embeddedness.